Mobile Home Community Inspection and Licensing Program

 Rats and Mice

-Rats and mice can be found in and around every town and farm in the country.
+Rats and mice can be found in and around every town and farm in the country in almost all parts of the world.
 It is estimated that there is one rat for every person living in the United States.
-Rodents have followed man to almost all parts of the world.
 They have no respect for social class; they are equal opportunity pests.

 Indiana Civil Rights Commission Fact Sheet on Tenant Rights in Indiana